Elkins’ mayoral candidates talk future challenges

 As for the water and sewage project, Graham said the city is millions short in its funding for the project, and something needs to be done.

 With the population in Elkins booming, the mayoral candidates are looking at future plans.
-For Reed, he wants the master plan to be more short-term due to how quickly the community may change.
+Reed says he wants the master plan to be more short-term due to how quickly the community may change.
 He said since the last census, the population has doubled.

 “I’m looking at more toward a 10-year master plan because of our growth.
 It’s immense.
 We’ve got some subdivisions here that are filling up,” said Reed.